 Writing has always been a passion of mine, and being able to turn writing into a career excites me to no end.
 I wrote in the school newspaper when I was young, and over many years have contributed to several Powersports industry information sites as an expert in that field.
 I also started journaling when my first daughter was born over two decades ago, and my family will one day have many in-depth reads to look back on me.
 Already have four 700 page journals full of my banter, fears, triumphs, and personal observations of the world around me.
 Will probably raise some eyebrows long after I am gone I hope.

-I am a long time Powersports Retail Manager raised in retail since I was kid.
-I have enjoyed the industry that has supported me for many years and added to my passion for traveling by my many business travels for it.
+I am a long time Powersports Retail Manager who was raised in retail since I was kid working for my parents business.
+I thoroughly enjoy the industry that has supported me with a good living for many years and added to my passion for traveling by business travels needs.
 Motorcycles have always been a love of mine, so this industry was an easy transition for me, and my passion for motorcycles shown through to my clients.
 They always say do what you love, and I did just that.

 But I really longed to use my creative talent for which was locked away inside for far too long.
 For many years I was mentally blocked because all that I read said you had to plot out your characters and story in advance.
 I found that daunting and stifling to any creative juices I did have.